rap2hpoutre/laravel-log-viewer/README.md

 ## TL;DR
-Log Viewer for Laravel 5, 6, 7, 8, 9 & 10 (still compatible with 4.2 too) and Lumen. **Install with composer, create a route to `LogViewerController`**.
+Log Viewer for Laravel 6, 7, 8, 9, 10, 11 & 12 and Lumen. **Install with composer, create a route to `LogViewerController`**.
 No public assets, no vendor routes, works with and/or without log rotate.
 Inspired by Micheal Mand's [Laravel 4 log viewer](https://github.com/mikemand/logviewer) (works only with laravel 4.1)

 ## What ?
 Small log viewer for laravel.
 Looks like this: